 Presentations and reports are ways of communicating ideas and information to a group.
 But unlike a report, a presentation carries the speaker's personality better and allows immediate interaction between all the participants.

-A report is the orderly presentation of the results of the research which seeks truth and interprets facts into constructive ideas and suggestions (Gwinn, 2007).
-A report is normally built on research that finds, develops, or substantiates knowledge.
-Once all the facts are collected, they are then organized and presented in a report designed to meet a need for specific information.
+A report is the orderly presentation of the results of a research that seeks truth and interprets facts into constructive ideas and suggestions (Gwinn, 2007).
+It is normally built on research that finds, develops, or substantiates knowledge.
+Once all the facts are collected, they are organized and presented in a report designed to meet a need for specific information.

 A presentation is created in the same manner as a report; however, it adds one additional element — The Human Element.